Hand-Assisted Laparoscopic Total Nephrectomy

 Overview

-At Baxter Regional we use a minimally invasive technique to remove only the diseased or infected portion of the kidney.
+At Baxter Health, we use a minimally invasive technique to remove only the diseased or infected portion of the kidney.
 When a solid tumor is found using imaging, surgical excision is the standard treatment for removal.
 Smaller tumors can usually be treated, without removal of the entire kidney, by excising only the tumor and a small portion of the kidney.
 Many studies have proven that this technique has success rates similar to removal of the whole kidney, while retaining a majority of renal function.
 Use of the da Vinci robot has drastically reduced bleeding, while speeding up recovery time and maximizing renal function post surgery.

 The procedure